Looking for a Military School in Vermont to Help Your Teenage Son? Would You Consider a Christian Boarding School in Florida, Instead?

 Classes run year round as students work at their own speed through high-quality curriculum.
 Certified teachers give tutorial help as needed.
 Using this system, most boys who have been failing or falling behind not only get caught up but pull ahead.
 Gateway meets all standards [set by the State of Florida for high school graduation, and students earn diplomas at the completion of our academic program.
 Our high standards allow credits to transfer to public institutions or to go on to college or the military.

 Spiritual life forms a large part of life at Gateway Boys Academy.
 We strive to introduce every cadet to a relationship with Christ and strive to keep a Godly atmosphere helpful to Christian growth.
 Students attend group Bible studies, go to chapel services twice each week, and spend time with a counselor to discuss individually assigned Bible studies meant for character development.

 At Gateway, we focus on family restoration.
 After four months of enrollment for the cadet, parents begin attending weekend events for teaching on boundaries, godly marriages, and effective parenting.

 Many boys in our program turn away from their self-destructive behavior to a life of serving others.
-If your son needs order and discipline to change his direction, please consider Gateway, a Christian Boarding School.
+If your son needs order and discipline to change his direction, please consider Gateway.

 Although it is not in Vermont, it could be the type of environment he needs to produce a positive change.
 Please call or submit our inquiry form for our boarding school today.